 If you have the 5.7L V8 engine (VIN Code G), use premium unleaded gasoline rated at 91 octane or higher for best performance.
-You may use middle grade or regular unleaded gasolines, but your vehicle may not accelerate as well.
+You may use middle grade or regular unleaded gasolines, but your vehicle's acceleration may be slightly reduced.

 It is recommended that the gasoline meet specifications which have been developed by the American Automobile Manufacturers Association (AAMA) and endorsed by the Canadian Motor Vehicle Manufacturers Association for better vehicle performance and engine protection.
 Gasolines meeting the AAMA specification could provide improved driveability and emission control system performance compared to other gasolines.
-For more information, write to: American Automobile Manufacturer's Association, 7430 Second Ave, Suite 300, Detroit MI 48202.

 Be sure the posted octane for premium is at least 91 (at least 89 for middle grade and 87 for regular).
 If the octane is less than 87, you may get a heavy knocking noise when you drive.
 If it's bad enough, it can damage your engine.